-The written application shall be in the form prescribed by the Airports Director, or, in the absence of a form, shall include the information listed below and any such additional information as may be requested by the County or the Airports Director.
+The written application shall be in the form prescribed by the Airports Director, or, in the absence of a form, shall include the information listed below and any such additional information as may be requested by the Okaloosa County Board of County Commissioners or the Airports Director.

-Simultaneously with submitting an application, the Applicant shall pay the County a non-refundable application fee according to the fee schedule set forth at Appendix C, which may be amended by the County from time to time.
+Simultaneously with submitting an application, the Applicant shall pay the Airports Department a non-refundable application fee according to the fee schedule set forth at Appendix C, which may be amended by the Okaloosa County Board of County Commissioners from time to time.

-Upon consideration of the application, the County shall determine whether the Applicant meets the standards and qualifications as herein set out and whether such application should be granted in whole or in part, and if so, upon what terms and conditions.
+Upon consideration of the application, the Okaloosa County Board of County Commissioners shall determine whether the Applicant meets the standards and qualifications as herein set out and whether such application should be granted in whole or in part, and if so, upon what terms and conditions.